 Download: Common Sense Media for Android (Free)

 2. Charge Your Battery

 What is worse than forgetting your phone when you are out for the entire day running errands?
 The answer is, remembering your phone but having a dead battery.
 You need either a portable battery charger or charging case and Mophie sells them for both Android and iPhone along with other products for mobile devices.

 If Mophie products are not available for your device or you want a less expensive option, you can also check out Amazon.
 Pop cell phone battery case into the search box and have a look for one that suits you.

 If you have tasks that you can automate, wouldn’t that save you a ton of time?
 Whether it is notifying your kids when you leave the office, controlling your home thermostat, or simply posting photos on social media, if you are not using IFTTT, then you are missing out.

 IFTTT is a fantastic automation tool that goes beyond just those few tasks listed above.
 Receive a reminder to grab a jacket if it’s going to be cold out or a notification when NASA has breaking news.
-IFTTT works with over 400 apps and offers automated solutions for the home, social media, news, health, car, and more.
+IFTTT works with tons of apps and services, and offers automated solutions for the home , social media, news, health, car, and more.

 If what you really need is a calendar, task manager, and shopping list rolled into one, then you need a family organizer.